civilcode/acme-ex/guides/elixir/dialyzer.md

 change terms back to the originals until the violation occurs again.
 Then the developer will know that the last changed term is the one causing the violation.

+## Ignoring Errors

+To instruct Dialyzer to ignore specific errors:

+- run `mix dialyzer --format dialyzer`
+- copy the error string into `dialyzer.ignore-warnings`

+This is useful when a macro from an external dependency generates mistyped code.

 ## General Tips

 - Dialyzer doesn't catch all type errors, but it's never wrong